Lab Safety Guide - Chapter 10 - Accident Reporting

 All employees, including part-time and student employees, are subject to these procedures.
 Supervisors are responsible for directing their subordinates to the appropriate medical provider whenever possible.

 Procedures for reporting work-related injuries have been revised.
 Every injury should be reported whether or not medical care is needed.
 A new form will be used by the employee: "Employee's Statement of Work-Related Injury."
 Please give the form to the injured employee to complete and sign.
 This is the only form the employee will complete.
+The forms are available from Campus Health Center and on their website.
 The supervisor will then complete the "First Report of Accident" and the "Supervisor's Accident Investigation Report."
 The employee will not be involved in completing these two form.
 The employee and supervisor forms are forwarded to Employee Benefits within 24 hours of the injury.

 Lab Safety Programs, Procedures, & Guides